getify/You-Dont-Know-JS/types & grammar/ch5.md

 (false && true) || true;	// true
 ```

 So there we have our answer.
-The `&&` operator is evaluated first, and then the `||` operator is evaluated.
+The `&&` operator is evaluated first, and then the `||` operator is evaluated second.

-But is that just a side-effect of processing left-to-right?
+But is that just because of left-to-right processing?
 Let's reverse the order of operators:

 ```js
 true || false && false;		// true